CCN-Support/CCN_Wiki/docs/source/mri.rst

 Use a platform such as PuTTY for SSH terminal.
 See `Hoffman's documentation <https://www.hoffman2.idre.ucla.edu/Using-H2/Connecting/Connecting.html>`_ for instructions on how to connect and set up functionality (such as running GUI applications).

-2.5.3 Acessing DICOM Remotely
+2.5.3 Accessing DICOM Remotely
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to access the DICOM server from off-campus, you will need to either use a Mednet-specific VPN or log into Hoffman2 first, then ssh into DICOM.
-Trying to ssh into DICOM directly from a general UCLA VPN (or no VPN) will result in your login request hanging until it times out.
+To access DICOM from off campus, use either a Mednet-specific VPN or connect to Hoffman2 and then use SSH to connect to DICOM.
+A direct SSH connection through a general UCLA VPN, or without a VPN, will time out.

 2.5.4 Sharing File Systems with Mac
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^